norama/ai-orchestrator-demo/README.md

 The frontend is a **typed React application** that drives workflows end-to-end.

+Key characteristics:

 - No direct backend manipulation
 - All interaction goes through intent-based endpoints
-- Workflow state is interpreted, not mutated, in the UI
+- Workflow state is **interpreted**, not mutated, in the UI
+- Clear separation between:
+  - workflow list (catalog)
+  - active workflow session
-- Minimal Tailwind UI for clarity
+  - UI navigation state

-The frontend currently supports:
+### Current UI features

+- Start workflows with configurable:
-- starting workflows by domain
+  - domain
+  - name
+  - description
-- answering clarification steps
+  - max clarification steps
-- skipping to solution
+- Chat-style workflow display:
+  - AI prompts
+  - user answers
-- viewing generated solutions and confidence
+  - solution rendering with confidence
+  - discussion-phase chat
+- Workflow list panel:
+  - shows all persisted workflows
+  - ordered by recent activity
+  - click to suspend / resume
+- Multiple workflows can be inspected and resumed freely

-The UI is intentionally minimal and optimized for inspection, not polish.
+The UI is intentionally minimal and optimized for clarity, not polish.

 ---